martincostello/dotnet-patch-automation-sample/README.md

-By tapping into the machine-readable [.NET release notes][dotnet-release-notes] and harnessing the power of [GitHub Actions][github-actions], we can automate the process of updating applications whose code is stored in GitHub to remove much of the manual burden of keeping multiple applications up-to-date.
+By tapping into the machine-readable [.NET release notes][dotnet-release-notes] and harnessing the power of [GitHub Actions][github-actions], we can automate the process of updating applications whose code is stored in GitHub to remove much of the manual burden of keeping applications patched and up-to-date.

 ## How it Works

-This repository contains a [GitHub Actions workflow][update-workflow] that uses a reusable workflow from the [martincostello/update-dotnet-sdk][update-dotnet-sdk-workflow] repository.
+This repository contains a [GitHub Actions workflow][update-workflow] that uses a GitHub Actions reusable workflow from the [martincostello/update-dotnet-sdk][update-dotnet-sdk-workflow] repository.
-This workflow uses the [update-dotnet-sdk][update-dotnet-sdk] GitHub Action to check for updates to the .NET SDK compared to the version specified in the [`global.json` file][global-json] that is checked into this repository.
+This workflow uses the [Update .NET SDK][update-dotnet-sdk] GitHub Action to check for updates to the .NET SDK compared to the version specified in the [`global.json` file][global-json] that is checked into this repository.